nagasudhirpulla/taming_python/blog/skills/list_comprehension.md

 # This will print
 # [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14]
 ```
 You can see from the above two examples that list comprehension is more user friendly to write and uses less lines of code

-### For loop on a sequence
+### Using the conditional statement as filter in list comprehension
-In this example we are generating a sequence using range function
+In this example we will gener
 ```python
 for n in range(1,10,2):
 	print('The number is {0}'.format(n))